 - Commonground – Beautiful cafe on the ground floor of the Circus Hotel at Rosenthaler Platz.
 You can come here even if you don’t stay at the hotel.

 Breakfast in our bellies, let’s get started with the day!

 The Brandenburg Gate is perhaps one of the most iconic sights in all of Germany.
 It was built on top of the former city gate, on the orders of the Prussian king Frederick William II in the late 1700s.
-About fifteen years later, Napolean has even passed through the Brandenburg gate, after the Battle of Jena-Auerstedt.
-So just think, you’ll be passing through a place where Napolean once stood!
+About fifteen years later, Napoleon has even passed through the Brandenburg gate, after the Battle of Jena-Auerstedt.
+So just think, you’ll be passing through a place where Napoleon once stood!

 If you want to take photos with minimal crowds, do show up early in the morning.
 Brandenburg Gate is one of the most popular sites in Berlin for a reason!